MSPB: Federal Employees In Texas

 MSPB proceedings can be confusing and intimidating, and your career and pension may be in jeopardy.
 Management will have lawyers to defend their position and you should have an experienced attorney advocating for you.

 The Devadoss Law Firm, P.L.L.C., with an office in Dallas, represents federal employees across Texas and nationwide.
 If you are under investigation or facing adverse employment actions for performance or conduct, we are ready to help.
-Call today at 469-522-3089 or toll free at 888-351-0424, or send us an e-mail to arrange your free consultation..
+Call today at or toll-free at , or send us an e-mail to arrange your free consultation.

 Representing Texas Federal Employees In MSPB Proceedings

-Attorney Bobby Devadoss focuses solely in federal employment law.
+Attorney Bobby Devadoss focuses solely on federal employment law.
 He and his team provide comprehensive representation in all phases of Merit Systems Protection Board proceedings:

 - We represent Texas clients in employee investigations, intervening to prevent escalation.